 - One hazard that is often overlooked is bad housekeeping and is the easiest to correct.
 It is responsible for many small fires either starting or certainly spreading and involving far more of the premises than was necessary.

 The above list is by no means exhaustive and is provided merely as a guide.

 The Dangerous Substances and Explosive Atmospheres Regulations 2002

-Certain provisions of the The Dangerous Substances and Explosive Atmospheres Regulations 2002 (DSEAR) has been included into the RR(FS)O and has extended the requirement to mitigate the detrimental effects of a fire to all premises covered by the RR(FS)O. So when conducting your FRA if you use or store dangerous substances you must also consider DSEAR and how it will affect general fire precautions.
+Certain provisions of The Dangerous Substances and Explosive Atmospheres Regulations 2002 (DSEAR) have been included in the RR(FS)O and have extended the requirement to mitigate the detrimental effects of a fire to all premises covered by the RR(FS)O. So when conducting your FRA if you use or store dangerous substances you must also consider DSEAR and how it will affect general fire precautions.

 Identify any staff or persons who are especially at risk

-- Persons are challenged e.g. physically, visual, mentally, etc.,
+- Persons are challenged e.g. physically, visually, mentally, etc.,

 Evaluate the risks and decide whether existing precautions are adequate or more needs to be done.